Perseverance, persistence, prize!

 The Plan: to go into strict training, discipline our bodies, avoid whatever is potentially harmful

 In Philippians 3:12-14 we see the purpose, plan and prize again.
 The purpose is to press on (toward the day that all of Christ will be revealed in us), the plan is to forget the past and strain toward what is ahead, and the prize is that for which God is calling us heavenward.

 I understand from this: that if God calls me to perseverance in any circumstance or life situation, there is always a prize, whether in this life, the next or both.
 There is always blessing in standing fast (to firmly stay in the same position or hold an opinion, or refuse to be defeated).

 Even when we persevere in the discipline of the Lord (Heb 12:2, 7 and 9-11), there is purpose – “God disciplines us for our good”, there is a plan – to endure His discipline, and the prize: “it produces a harvest of righteousness and peace for those who have been trained by it.”

-I also think of Joseph who had to persevere God’s preparation for position later in life, he had to become a slave, a servant in Potiphers house, a prisoner, forgotten.
-Only to become prime minister overnight, second only to the Pharoah and declare “God sent me ahead of you to preserve for you a remnant on earth and to save your lives by a great deliverance.
-(Gen 45:7) To have the perspective looking back on his life that “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives” (Gen 50:20).
+I also think of Joseph who had to persevere God’s preparation for a position later in life, he had to become a slave, a servant in Potiphar’s house, and later a prisoner, forgotten.
+Only to become prime minister overnight, second only to the Pharaoh and declare “God sent me ahead of you to preserve for you a remnant on earth and to save your lives by a great deliverance.
+(Gen 45:7) To finally have this perspective looking back on his life that “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives” (Gen 50:20).